-We read of (and experience) the joys and titillations of wonder, but less often do we read of the shock and horror of the dissected corpses, of the physical pull—body part by body part—the hype-awareness of one’s own hand when seeing the remains of another’s, of one’s own (MY own) veins and arteries, heart, liver, lungs, as I stare at the remains of those of others.
+We read of (and experience) the joys and titillations of wonder, but less often do we read of the shock and horror of the dissected corpses, of the physical pull—body part by body part—the hyper-awareness of one’s own hand when seeing the remains of another’s, of one’s own (MY own) veins and arteries, heart, liver, lungs, as I stare at the remains of those of others.
 Yes, even my own penis upon seeing the disembodied, artificially pigmented, scarlet red penis of some anonymous 18th century criminal.

 There are works of art that induce this same sensation—José de Ribera’s Apollo Flaying Marsyas in the Royal Museums of Fine Arts of Belgium, or Gerard David’s Flaying of Cambyses in the Groeningemuseum in Bruges.